 Correlation tracking: Every request gets a correlation ID that flows through all Lambda invocations, S3 objects, and DynamoDB records.
 When something fails, you can trace the entire processing chain from upload to the specific failed step.

 The web UI is a Django application running on ECS Fargate, integrated as a microfrontend into the larger analytics platform.
-Case managers can:
+Operators can:

 Authentication uses Keycloak with JWT tokens.
-Authorization uses Entra ID groups: each claim is associated with a visibility group, and only members of that group can access the claim’s documents.
+Authorization uses Entra ID groups: each batch is associated with a visibility group, and only members of that group can access its documents.
 A daily sync job keeps group membership current.

 Performance and Cost#